Healing Grants

 She loves backcountry skiing, pickleball tennis, hiking, triathlons, and spending time with her husband, friends and her beloved dog.
 Her greatest joy is helping people experience true happiness and deep life fulfillment.

-Lindsey retired her psychotherapy license in 2022 (after 18 years) to focus on coaching.
-In her years as a therapist, she worked extensively with individuals, couples, and families utilizing family systems theory, Jungian theory, and EMDR.
-She earned a certificate in psychedelic assisted therapy and research from the California Institute of Integral Studies in 2018 (where she is currently working on a doctorate degree in Integral and Transpersonal Psychology).
-This certification included training in the MAPS MDMA-Assisted Therapy protocol.
-She earned a certificate in ketamine assisted psychotherapy from Phil Wolfson, MD (editor of the Ketamine Papers) the following year.
-Lindsey also founded the first therapeutic ibogaine integration center in the US, which she ran for 5 years.
-Lindsey underwent her first ibogaine experience in Mexico in 2011, which was life transforming, and has been coaching others on this healing path since 2012.
+In Lindsey’s years as a therapist, she worked extensively with individuals, couples, and families utilizing internal family systems theory, Jungian theory, and EMDR.
+She earned a certificate in psychedelic assisted therapy and research through the California Institute of Integral Studies in 2018, which included training in MAPS MDMA-Assisted Therapy protocol.
+She also earned a certificate in ketamine assisted psychotherapy from Phil Wolfson, MD (editor of the Ketamine Papers).
+She subsequently practiced ketamine therapy for three years and also conducted a pilot research study with Dr. Brent Turnipseed on the combined effects of ketamine and EMDR, which they presented at the 2019 Kriya conference in San Francisco.

 Marcus is an entrepreneur and former Navy SEAL who spent a sizable portion of his 13 year military career deployed to a war zone.
 After Marcus’s transformational experience with entheogenic medicine, he felt compelled to immediately begin helping friends who were also experiencing the same post-war challenges.
 Marcus has been involved with several start-up companies since leaving the military, serves on a number of advisory boards, and is the Co-Founder of VETS.
 He has a Bachelor’s degree from Southern Illinois University, a Master’s Degree in Global Leadership from The University of San Diego, and an MBA from USC Marshall Business School.